 Thermocouples, Thermistors and RTDs

-These small devices are attached to the heater with a patch of silicone and are integral to the heater.
+These types of temperature controllers are attached to the heater with a patch of silicone and are integral to the heater.
 CHR silicone heaters can utilize almost any type thermocouple, thermistor or RTD.

 Thermocouple Types ”J” & “K” are most commonly used along with RTDs of either 100 Ohm or 1000 Ohm two conductor type.

 Virtually any thermal control sensors can be incorporated onto the heaters.

 These can be designed to work with the temperature control systems we provide or to work a system of your choosing.